 We like what EaseUS can do for users, but there are certain blemishes on the customer support’s competence.
 For instance, a user reports how support tried to deceive them, while another user reports that EaseUS refused to honor the 30-day money-back guarantee.

-We’re not a fan of how EaseUS is priced, however.
+We’re not a fan of how EaseUS is priced.
 The Windows version costs $69.95 while the Mac version is priced at $89.95.
 Also, these are monthly prices, which seem unreasonable considering that the annual price for the Windows version is $99.95.
 If you decide to pay for EaseUS, your best bet is to pay $149.95 and get lifetime upgrades.

 5. Recuva

-Recuva is a freeware tool that has been around for a long time.
+Recuva - Recovery Software for Seagate Drives Recuva is a freeware tool that has been around for a long time.
 It’s easy to use, feature-light, and moderately effective.
 The reason we’re not calling it effective is that it failed to recover several files that we could recover using the other tools.

 Pros: